 Creating a national database of health and genetic information for medical research is a laudable goal.
-However, creating a large new health information database without clear privacy laws and rules that protect individuals' medical data and gives them enforceable rights has the potential for negative consequences for individual donors.
+However, creating a large new health information database and biomedical data ecosystem without clear, enforceable privacy laws and rules that protect individuals' medical data and gives them enforceable rights has the potential for negative consequences for individual donors.
 Sloppy use and disclosure of PMI records could also damage the PMI effort itself.
 Privacy principles are fine, but they are not the law.
 Privacy principles do not provide volunteers with firm and enforceable legal protections.

 Privacy is a complex, multi-layered issue and encompasses many aspects of choice, autonomy, and fair information practices.
-PMI volunteers will be much more likely to provide their health information and biospecimens in support of the long-term goals of medical research if they have enforceable legal privacy protections.
+PMI volunteers will be much more likely to provide their health information and biomedical datasets in support of the long-term goals of medical research if they have enforceable legal privacy protections.